SlavaZSU/Test_Victor/How to properly update EspoCRM from version 5 to the latest.md

 php rebuild.php
 ```

-- To be sure that the instance is working, log in to the UI of your instance: `localhost:8080` (or your other port).
+- To be sure that the instance is working, log in to the UI: `localhost:8080` (or your other port).

 ## Transfer of instance and database files